 - Use a food processor to turn the digestive biscuits into crumbs - or bash them in a bowl or sandwich bag with the end of a rolling pin

 - Make the biscuit layer by mixing the digestive biscuit crumbs and melted butter together in a bowl

 - Add the biscuit mixture to the bottom of your serving glasses (the glasses I used have a 250ml capacity) use the back of a teaspoon to press the crumbs down to compact them.
 Put them in the fridge to chill while you making the filling

 - For the lemon filling use a food mixer with a whisk attachment or an electric hand whisk to whip up the double cream with the icing sugar

 - When the cream is whipped gently mix 130g of the lemon curd into it

 - Spoon or pipe a layer of the cream filling into the glass, then drizzle some lemon curd over the top, add another layer of cream filling, then drizzle more lemon curd over that

 - Add a final cream filling layer and smooth the top

-- Then, keeping the mixer on, pour the sugar syrup into the meringue.
+- Then, keeping the mixer running on a medium speed, pour in the hot sugar syrup slowly.
 Be careful not to let the sugar syrup hit the side of the bowl.
-Keep the mixer running until the bowl feels cool and the meringue is shiny and holds its shape, and the bowl of the mixer feels cool
+Turn the mixer speed up to high and mix until the meringue is white and shiny and holds its shape, and the bowl of the mixer feels cool

 - Pipe or dollop the meringue on top of the lemon filling.
 If dolloping, using a spoon and flick it around to give it texture.
 Then use a kitchen blowtorch to brown the meringue all over